 Like Google, search results are indexed – organic rankings can be improved over time.
 However, you can use pay-per-view ads to increase your visibility if you are a beginner.

 To use PPC in China, you need to register with Baidu and provide a wealth of legal information about your business.
 Direct deals can prove challenging – so you can search through third parties – such as China International – who will help you navigate through the process.

 Baidu is also launching a new augmented reality platform that opens up new augmented reality opportunities for advertisers.

 Because YouTube is part of Google – yes, you’re right – it’s banned in China!
 So, if you want to promote video – you need to use local sites like Youku.

 The site introduces online video content – from user-generated collections to licensed professional content.
 Video is a big business in China, where Youku has 150 million daily active users and 900 million daily video views – of which 400 million are for mobile devices.

 In marketing – the company has several options.
 Like YouTube, you can create an official brand channel.

-A variety of applications in China are built-in QR code reader.
-Users simply scan the code to gain access to the company’s WeChat account, and are not limited to being used offline, as brands add them regularly to their websites and social media channels.
+A variety of applications in China are built-in QR code readers.
+Users simply scan the code to gain access to the company’s WeChat account and are not limited to being used offline, as brands add them regularly to their websites and social media channels.

 If you plan on an event – or another off-line location – just remember to place them where people can easily scan.
 In the background may mean it is too far away – a side panel may mean that people need to squat to scan it.